timvisee/ffsend/README.md

 - `--no-interact` (`-I`): do not allow user interaction.
 For prompts not having a default value, the application will quit with an error, unless `--yes` or `--force` is provided.
     This should **always** be given when using automated scripting.
-  - Example: when uploading a directory, providing this flag will stop the archive question prompt form popping up, and will archive the directory as default option.
+    Example: when uploading a directory, providing this flag will stop the archive question prompt form popping up, and will archive the directory as default option.
 - `--yes` (`-y`): assume the yes option for yes/no prompt by default.
-  - Example: when downloading a file that already exists, providing this flag will assume yes when asking to overwrite a file.
+    Example: when downloading a file that already exists, providing this flag will assume yes when asking to overwrite a file.
 - `--force` (`-f`): force to continue with the action, skips any warnings that would otherwise quit the application.
-  - Example: when uploading a file that is too big, providing this flag will ignore the file size warning and forcefully continues.
+    Example: when uploading a file that is too big, providing this flag will ignore the file size warning and forcefully continues.
 - `--quiet` (`-q`): be quiet, print as little information as possible.
-  - Example: when uploading a file, providing this flag will only output the final share URL.
+    Example: when uploading a file, providing this flag will only output the final share URL.

-Generally speaking, you could use the following rules when automating:
+Generally speaking, use the following rules when automating:
-- Always use `--no-interact` (`-I`).
+- Always provide `--no-interact` (`-I`).
-- When invoking an action you want to complete no matter what, use any combination of `--yes` (`-y`) and `--force` (`-f`).
+- Provide any combination of `--yes` (`-y`) and `--force` (`-f`) for actions you want to complete no matter what.
-- When passing share URLs along, use the `--quiet` (`-q`) flag, when uploading for example.
+- When passing share URLs along, provide the `--quiet` (`-q`) flag, when uploading for example.

 These flags can also automatically be set by defining environment variables as specified here:
 [» Configuration and environment](#configuration-and-environment)

-Here are some example commands in `bash`:
+Here are some examples commands in `bash`:
 ```bash
 # Stop on error
 set -e